Quantum Gravitational Sensor for Space Debris: Sensing GGN sources in an earth-based laboratories and space-debris in the vicinity of satellites

+We now apply the model developed in the previous sections to sense GGN from two different types of sources.
+For simplicity we will set the free-fall time to $t_e=0$ and vary only the beam-splitting time $t_a$.
+We will focus on sensing GGN in the vicinity of Earth-based laboratories and sensing space-debris in the vicinity of satellites (Sec.~\ref{nearGGN}).
+The goal of this section is to check the feasibility of tracking the motion of the objects, ideally in real-time, and hence we consider the total experimental time to be the smallest possible, i.e., $t_\text{exp}=4t_a$.
+To make a statistically significant number of experimental runs we would thus need to consider an array of interferometers operating simultaneously.

-In this section, we quantify the sensitivity to GGN signals caused by the motion of small objects in the proximity of experiments.
+Now we quantify the sensitivity to GGN signals caused by the motion of small objects in the proximity of experiments.
 As we will see, unknown light objects, even if moving at slow speeds, can be a significant source of GGN for state-of-the-art experiments, which become sensitive to tiny local accelerations.

-We first focus on GGN sources that could be present inside Earth-based laboratories.
+We first focus on GGN sources that could be present inside earth-based laboratories.
 In particular, we will consider external objects in the velocity range $(10^{-2}-10^{2})\,{\rm m/s}$, and with masses in the range from $(10^{-5} - 10^3)$\,kg.
 We will further assume that the external object, acting as the GGN source, has an impact factor $b=10$\,m.

-As discussed in Sec.~\ref{3D} we will set the GGN phase to the value $\Gamma_{gg} \geq 0.01$ \footnote{In a concrete experiment one has estimate the achievable phase sensitivity by characterizing various background noises.
-Here the value $\Gamma_{gg} \geq 0.01$ is chosen as a concrete example (see comment below Eq.~\eqref{Gammagg}).}.
+As discussed in Sec.~\ref{3D} we will set the GGN phase to the value $\Gamma_{gg} \geq 0.01$ \footnote{In a concrete experimental setup one has to estimate the achievable phase sensitivity by characterising various background noises.
+Here we have used the value $\Gamma_{gg} \geq 0.01$ is chosen as a concrete example (see comment below Eq.~\eqref{Gammagg}).}.
 If one fixes also the beam-splitting time $t_a$ one can then evaluate the local acceleration $a_{\rm loc}$.
 Using Eq.~\eqref{definitions} one can then readily determine also the minimum detectable mass $M$ of the GGN source.
-To remain in the regime $b\omega/v\gg 1$, where we can use the simple formula in Eq.~\eqref{aloc-3dim-approx}, we will consider only beam-splitting times smaller than $t_a\sim10$\,s.

 As shown in Fig.\,\ref{fig:lab} (a), when $v\to 0$ or $v \to \infty$, the local acceleration $a_{\rm loc}$ tends to infinity and the minimum detectable mass $M$ becomes extremely large.
 Indeed, when the external object moves too slowly or too fast, its GGN signal decreases as the frequency range of the interferometer $\sim t_a^{-1}$ is no longer compatible with the characteristic frequency of the GGN source given by $v/b$.
-The interferometer performs optimally as a GGN sensor when $t_a^{-1}$ is comparable to $ b/v$.
+The interferometer performs optimally as a GGN sensor when $t_a$ is comparable to $ b/v$.

 A similar analysis as discussed above can be also adapted for sensing space debris in the vicinity of satellites~\cite{article, Cowardin2017CharacterizationOO}.
 For illustration, we will consider the debris at impact factor $b=1000$\,m and with velocity in the range $(10^{0}-10^4)\,{\rm m/s}$.
 We consider the same beam-splitting times as in the previous section, although the beam-splitting time could be significantly extended in space~\cite{aveline2020observation,gasbarri2021testing}.
 In Fig.\,\ref{fig:lab} (b) we show the measurable local acceleration, or equivalently, the minimum detectable mass of the GGN source.